NishchayAnand/software-engineering/Java/Interview Questions.md

 ---

-Q. Explain different types of Exceptions.
+Q. Explain different types of Exceptions in Java.

 - **Checked Exceptions**: Checked at compile-time.
 The programmer is required to handle them using `try-catch` or declare them in the `throws` clause.